nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-build-a-view-with-react-native-s-listview-component.md

 }
 ```

-Now, in our state, we're going to have a `dataSource` which is set to what we get back from invoking `this.ds.cloneWithRows`, .
+Now, in our `state`, we're going to have a `dataSource` which is set to what we get back from invoking `this.ds.cloneWithRows`, .

 We're going to pass it `this.props.notes`, which is all the notes that we'll get from Firebase before we come to this route.
 We'll have an empty `note`, and then we'll also have an `error`.